charleswasaway/charleswasaway/README.md

 <p align="center">Craig Tucker is a heavy kin of mine, but it doesn’t mean I think I am him.
 I don't believe in "doubles," so if you kin him too, I couldn't care less.

+<p align="center">DNI If:

+<p align="center">You’re rude or disrespectful

+<p align="center">You’re super immature: I don’t have time for unnecessary drama, it's not my problem.

+<p align="center">You’re racist, homophobic, transphobic, or any kind of bigot.

+<p align="center">You’re flirty or make people uncomfortable.

+<p align="center">You don’t respect boundaries or personal space

+<p align="center">You’re under 16

+<p align="center">You have DNT/DNB in your name, self-explanatory

+<p align="center">You actively support or play Dandy’s World despite being aware of the developer drama.
+You play it, you support the creator, simple as that, you cannot do one without the other.

+<p align="center">You're into Hazbin Hotel/Helluva Boss (This may seem insensitive, but I genuinely can't stand the fandom, sorry.)

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=charleswasaway&color=blue"> </p>

 <p align="center">